Guidelines for the Awarding of Honorary Degrees

 2. Nominations for honorary degrees shall be submitted to the University Secretariat, by the deadline date specified in the call for nominations.

-3. Nominations may be made by any member or constituent group from the University community, or from external nominators.
+3. Nominations may be made by any member of the constituent group from the University community, or from external nominators.
 Nominations are normally not accepted from family members of the nominee.
 Self-nominations will not be accepted for consideration.

-5. Nominations must be complete in accordance with section 5 of these guidelines.
+6. Nominations must be completed in accordance with the Documentation section of these guidelines.
 Incomplete submissions will be returned to nominators and may be resubmitted for consideration at the next regular meeting of the Committee.

 The following items shall be included with the nomination: